MicrosoftDocs/architecture-center/docs/example-scenario/analytics/azure-synapse-analytics-integrate-mongodb-atlas-content.md

 #### Trigger a pipeline to propagate the changes to Azure Synapse Analytics

-The solution presents two options for triggering a Synapse pipeline after the blob is written to Data Lake Storage:
+The solution presents two options for triggering an Azure Synapse Analytics pipeline after the blob is written to Data Lake Storage:

 - A storage-based trigger.
 Use this option if you need real-time analytics, because the pipeline gets triggered as soon as the blob with the change is written.
 But this option might not be the preferred approach when you have a high volume of data changes.
 Azure Synapse Analytics limits the number of pipelines that can run concurrently.
 When you have a large number of data changes, you might hit that limit.